 AI evidence in jury trials: Authenticity, admissibility, and roles of the court and juries

-As artificial intelligence (AI) technologies become more prevalent, state courts are increasingly encountering AI-generated evidence, such as deepfakes, reconstructed videos, and synthetic documents.
-Join the TRI/NCSC AI Policy Consortium to explore the evidentiary challenges posed by both acknowledged and unacknowledged AI-generated evidence in jury trials.
-Panelists will examine existing legal frameworks for authentication and admissibility and provide practical guidance for judges and attorneys.
-Special attention will be paid to the unique responsibilities of courts and juries in evaluating the authenticity and reliability of AI-generated evidence, as well as the potential need for updated jury instructions and judicial guidance.
+As artificial intelligence (AI) technologies become more prevalent, state courts are likely to encounter AI-generated evidence, such as deepfakes, reconstructed videos, and synthetic documents.
+In this webinar, the TRI/NCSC AI Policy Consortium explores the evidentiary challenges posed by both acknowledged and unacknowledged AI-generated evidence in jury trials.
+Panelists examine existing legal frameworks for authentication and admissibility and provide practical guidance for judges and attorneys.
+Special attention is paid to the unique responsibilities of courts and juries in evaluating the authenticity and reliability of AI-generated evidence, as well as the potential need for updated jury instructions and judicial guidance.

 Learning objectives: